 Problems with Hong Kong company registration

 - Our Clients must submit annual audited financial statements to the Inland Revenue Department.
-Healy Consultants’ accounting specialists can assist with performing this work and reducing the burden of this obligation;
+Healy Consultants’ accounting team will assist with fulfilling this obligation;

 - Following company formation in Hong Kong, obtaining an employment visa will be complicated due to high skill and experience thresholds.
 Foreign entrepreneurs must provide education and work experience credentials;